notaryproject/notation/specs/registry-auth.md

        reg -- 6.
 Response          --> client;
 ```

-In general, the `notation` accesses registry resources as the workflow below, which follows the workflow for [Docker Registry v2 authentication via central service](https://docs.docker.com/registry/spec/auth/token/).
+In general, notation clients accesses registry resources as the workflow below, which follows the workflow for [Docker Registry v2 authentication via central service](https://docs.docker.com/registry/spec/auth/token/).

-1. `notation` attempts to access the remote registry directly.
+1. Notation attempts to access the remote registry directly.
 If there is no authentication scheme associated with the registry, skip to *step 6*.
 2. The remote registry returns `401 Unauthorized` with a [WWW-Authenticate](https://datatracker.ietf.org/doc/html/rfc7235#section-4.1) challenge, indicating the required authentication scheme.
-3. `notation` requests the authorization service for a bearer token for accessing the target resource with local credentials.
+3. Notation requests the authorization service for a bearer token for accessing the target resource with local credentials.
 If the remote registry requires *basic* scheme, skip to *step 5*.
-4. The authorization grants and returns a bearer token for access back to the `notation` client.
+4. The authorization grants and returns a bearer token for access back to the notation client.
-5. `notation` attempts to access the remote registry again with the obtained bearer token (or local credential for *basic* scheme) in the [Authorization](https://datatracker.ietf.org/doc/html/rfc7235#section-4.2) header.
+5. Notation attempts to access the remote registry again with the obtained bearer token (or local credential for *basic* scheme) in the [Authorization](https://datatracker.ietf.org/doc/html/rfc7235#section-4.2) header.
 6. The remote registry performs the requested operation and returns the response.

 Optimization might be performed to reduced the number of requests in order to reduce the overall latency for subsequent requests.

 ### Basic Scheme

-`notation` follows [RFC 7617][RFC7617] for the *Basic* HTTP authentication scheme.
+Notation follows [RFC 7617][RFC7617] for the *Basic* HTTP authentication scheme.

-If a remote registry is known to support `Basic` authentication scheme, the attempt-challenge phase (*steps 1-4*) can be skipped, and thus `notation` can access the remote registry without overhead in terms of the number of requests.
+If a remote registry is known to support `Basic` authentication scheme, the attempt-challenge phase (*steps 1-4*) can be skipped, and thus Notation can access the remote registry without overhead in terms of the number of requests.

 ```mermaid
 flowchart LR;